seqeralabs/nf-aggregate/README.md

 You can download an example MultiQC report [here](assets/multiqc_report.html).

+## Prerequisites

+ - Nextflow >=23.10.0
+ - Account in Seqera Platform, with a Seqera Platform access token stored in the `TOWER_ACCESS_TOKEN` environment variable

 ## Usage

 The primary input to the pipeline is a file containing a list of run identifiers from the Seqera Platform.
 These can be obtained from details in the runs page for any pipeline execution.
 For example, we can create a file called `run_ids.csv` with the following contents: